sfehrman/frdp-containers-uma/README.md

 # frdp-containers-uma

-ForgeRock Demonstration Platform (FRDP) : **UMA Containers** : Is a project that provides a *Ready-2-Run* environment for testing the User-Managed Access (UMA) Reference Implementation.
+ForgeRock Demonstration Platform (FRDP) : **Containers UMA** : Is a project that provides a *Ready-2-Run* environment for testing the User-Managed Access (UMA) Reference Implementation.
 The project requires [`docker` and `docker-compose`](http://docs.docker.com) technologies.
 The [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) was used to develop this project.

 ![overview image](images/containers-uma.png)